Excerpts from Jim Conrad's

 Usually when Anita comes to my trailer bearing a container it contains something good to eat.
 However, Wednesday at dusk just after another rain what she had in her little bowl was something else, shown above.

 That's a pretty big slug.
-At first I thought it was completely black but the next day in better light I saw traces of spotting on it, and I had to agree with Karen's assessment that it was the Great Gray Slug, LIMAX MAXIMUS.
-I've seen a lot of Limax maximus in rainy Europe.
-In England it's often called the Tiger Slug or Spotted Leopard Slug because usually it can be described as having a yellowish body heavily marked with black spots.
-Apparently ours is "melanistic," which means that it is so heavily pigmented that its spotting is obscured.
-In the picture you can see spots near the rear end.
+At first I thought it was completely black but the next day in better light I saw traces of spotting on it, and I had to agree with Karen's assessment that probably it was the Great Gray Slug, Limax maximus, of which I've seen many in rainy Europe.

 If Superglue didn't already exist I'd suggest that someone look into the mucous created by this slug, for it stuck to my fingers more than any animal product I've ever experienced.